-Nowell D. Bamberger’s practice focuses on cross-border contentious disputes matters, including litigation and criminal and regulatory investigations.
+Nowell D. Bamberger’s practice focuses on cross-border complex dispute resolution, including litigation, complex investigations, and international arbitration.

 Nowell joined the firm in 2008 and became a partner in 2017.
-He has spent extended periods working from the firm’s offices in Hong Kong and London, holds dual U.S. and Italian citizenship, and is qualified in both the U.S. and England and Wales.
+He has spent extended periods working from the firm’s offices in Hong Kong and London, and holds dual U.S. and Italian citizenship.

 The Bank of New York Mellon in class action civil litigation and enforcement actions brought by the New York Attorney General and U.S. Department of Labor related to investments with the Ponzi scheme operated by Bernard L. Madoff Investment Securities LLC.